DougyShy/PasswordGenerator/README.md

 # Random Password Generator

-This project is based on generating a random password based on the criteria set forth / prompted by the user.
+This project is based on generating a random password as a result of the character criteria set forth when prompted to the user.

 ## Table of Contents